CBSINHA/CHE110_K23WH_Plastic_Waste/README.md

 # CHE110_K23WH_Plastic_Waste
+Open in any Pc/Laptop Browser to view as a Webpage
- A Website by Shashank SInha
+A Website created by Shashank Sinha.